Metric geometry of locally compact groups

 For local fields of characteristic $0$, Theorem \ref{reductivecg} is a particular case of \cite[Th\'eor\`eme 13.4]{BoTi--65}.
 For arbitrary characteristic, see \cite{Behr--69}.
 See also \cite[Corollary I.2.3.5]{Marg--91} for the compact generation of the group of $\K$-points of a \emph{semisimple} group defined over $\K$.

 More is true: see Theorem \ref{TheoremBehr}. \end{proof}

-Theorem \ref{reductivecg} could be stated for $\K$ any non-discrete locally compact field of characteristic $0$.
+Theorem \ref{reductivecg} could be stated when $\K$ is any non-discrete locally compact field of characteristic $0$.
 Indeed, in the remaining case, when $\K$ is $\R$ or $\C$, for \emph{any} algebraic group $\mathbf G$ defined over $\K$, the group $\mathbf G (\K)$ is a Lie group with finitely many connected components, and it is compactly generated regardless of the assumption that $\mathbf G$ is reductive.

 \begin{thm} Let $\K$ be a local field of characteristic $0$.
 Let $\mathbf G$ be an algebraic group, with connected component $\mathbf G_0$; we assume that $\mathbf G$ is defined over $\K$.
 Let $G$ denote the locally compact group $\mathbf G (\K)$ of the $\K$-points of $\mathbf G$.
 The following properties are equivalent: \begin{enumerate}[noitemsep,label=(\roman*)] \item $G$ is not compactly generated; \item $G$ has a non-compact locally elliptic quotient; \item $\mathbf G$ has a connected normal $\K$-subgroup $\mathbf N$ such that $\mathbf G_0 / \mathbf N$ is a reductive group anisotropic over $\K$, and $\mathbf N$ admits a surjective $\K$-homomorphism onto the additive $\K$-group of dimension $1$. \end{enumerate} \end{thm}